CommanderCortex/ArchInstallScript/README.md

 Once there delete the # before %wheel.
 Exit with 'qa!' not 'qa' like mentioned before. (qa! allows us to edit read only files)

 Then type reboot again.
-Arch will be fully setup in a black state with a simple GUI.
+Arch will be fully setup in a blank state with a simple GUI.

 If you're setting this up in Hyper-V for testing purposes or you want to edit the script file for your computer, Hyper-V is a useful place to test things.
 Onec you've finished the ./Setup.sh script boot back into the Arch installer, & from here use these commands 'mount /dev/sda3 /mnt' then 'mount /dev/sda1 /mnt/boot/efi' then run the Hyper-V script in the Utils folder.
 This will setup the bootloader for Hyper-V to be able to boot.